 However, ZK-SNARKs do not go down completely in terms of scalability in a Zkstarks vs Zksnarks comparison.
 ZK-SNARKs have the advantage of a smaller proof size which leaves ZK-STARKs with a scalability limitation.

 Safety against Quantum Attacks

 On the other hand, ZK-STARKs utilize collision-resistant hash functions and random oracle models.
-In addition, they also use Merkle trees for improving resilience against quantum attacks.
+In addition, they also use Merkle trees to improve resilience against quantum attacks.
 The cryptographic primitives help in improving the resilience of ZK-STARKs towards quantum computation attacks.

 On top of it, ZK-SNARKs also require 24% of the amount of gas required for transactions with ZK-STARKs.
-Therefore, you can notice how both the zero knowledge technologies have their unique value propositions.
+Therefore, you can notice how both zero-knowledge technologies have their unique value propositions.
 While ZK-SNARKs is well-established with a full-fledged community, documentation, and resources, ZK-STARKs is still in the initial stages.
 Learn more about both the popular zero knowledge technologies in detail now.